anilmainali/wilsonmar.github.io/_posts/2016-03-21-jekyll-site-development.md

 Return to this page from any other by clicking on the site's title this theme presents at the upper left corner.

+## Change README.md content
+The text in the README.md file at the root is not shown on the website.

+It was written for those who work with the site's code, not readers of the resulting website.

+So the content of this page should be changed from being about the theme to about the website derived from the theme template, such as:

+    "I hope you'll file an issue or send a Pull Request.
+I need the help."

+File mm-theme-post-600.jpg within the images folder can be deleted.

 ## Tabs, folders, and index.md files (for SEO)